 A billionaire enters politics and leads his new party to electoral victory, thanks to a historically-unpopular opponent and overwhelming support from disgruntled conservatives.
 Once in government, though, the leader fails to deliver on many campaign promises, packs government institutions with unqualified loyalists, threatens political opponents with violence, and, when voters move to reject him, aggressively undermines democracy itself.
 This is not referring to Donald Trump and the Republican Party.
 Instead, these events occurred in the country of Georgia.

-On Thursday, 3 December, the European Commission (EC) presented the European Democracy Action Plan, a roadmap that proposes […]
+Isabella Wilkinson On Thursday, 3 December, the European Commission (EC) presented the European Democracy Action Plan, a roadmap […]

 Isabella Wilkinson Johnson’s gamble has paid off.
 The House of Commons now seats 365 Tory MPs, a majority […]